OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 The [Empty Dir Volume resource](http://g.octopushq.com/KubernetesEmptyDirVolume) is used to create volume that is initially empty.
 The volume can be shared between containers.
 Some uses for an Empty Dir Volume resource are:

-* scratch space, such as for a disk-based merge sort
+* Scratch space, such as for a disk-based merge sort.
-* checkpointing a long computation for recovery from crashes
+* Checkpointing a long computation for recovery from crashes.
-* holding files that a content-manager Container fetches while a webserver Container serves the data
+* Holding files that a content-manager Container fetches while a webserver Container serves the data.

 By default, Empty Dir Volumes resources are stored on whatever medium is backing the node.
 Setting the `Medium` field to `Memory` will create the volume in a tmpfs, or RAM-backed filesystem.